armsdidi/1_gastric-cancer-associated-virome-analysis/README.md

 This repository contains Shell and R scripts developed for the characterization of the **gastric cancer-associated virome** using metatranscriptomic RNA-Seq data.

 The workflow was designed to investigate the composition and diversity of viral communities across gastric tissues and their associations with clinicopathological features of gastric cancer.
-The analyses include raw read preprocessing, host-read removal, viral taxonomic classification, taxonomic filtering, viral composition, alpha and beta diversity, community profiling and clustering, differential abundance analysis, and characterization of Epstein–Barr virus (EBV) transcriptional patterns.
+The analyses include raw read preprocessing, host-read removal, viral taxonomic classification, taxonomic filtering, viral composition, alpha and beta diversity, community profiling and clustering, and differential abundance analysis.

 ---

 ## Workflow

-The analytical workflow is organized into nine sequential steps:
+The analytical workflow is organized into eight sequential steps:

 * **Raw RNA-Seq reads**
 ↓